Updated February 2026

 Lastly, slow loading times can hurt conversion rates.
 Studies show that a 1-second delay in page load time can result in a 7% drop in conversions, an 11% drop in page views, and a 16% drop in customer satisfaction.

-So, even a slight website speed-up can mean significant conversions and be directly connected to your bottom line.
+So, even a slight website speed-up can lead to significant conversions and be directly tied to your bottom line.

 How to Speed up Your WordPress Site